claugf/Bug-Tracker/README.md

 * [Contact](#contact)

 ## General info
-> Through this application the user can register a project and the bugs or issues founded in such project.
+> Through this application, the user can register a project and the bugs or issues founded in such project.
 Within every issue founded, the user can add follow up comments about the issue.
 It is also possible to add more users, all password's users are hashed for security reasons.

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)